tpoisot/ms_pop_networks/ms_pop.md

 mechanism through which species interactions interfere often requires a good working knowledge of the system's natural history.

-% DG: PERHAPS IN THE NEXT SECTION, YOU SHOULD EMPHASIZE THIS IDEA IS JUST GETTING THROUGH IN THE NETWORK LITERATURE.
-I'VE SAW IT AT THE FOOD WEB CONFERENCE, PEOPLE DON'T KNOW YET HOW TO INTEGRATE THEM IN A NETWORK APPROACH.
-WHAT WE WOULD NEED BASICALLY IS A 3D NETWORK, WHERE EACH INTERACTION IS CONTINGENT ON THE OCCURRENCE OF AN INTERACTION WITH A THIRD SPECIES.
-BUT THE NETWORK LITERATURE IS NOT READY FOR THAT, YET.
-I DON'T EVEN THINK THAT THE MORE GENERAL GRAPH THEORY IS READY FOR IT.

 ## Benefits for network analysis

-DG: FIRST SENTENCE IS NOT CLEAR, REWORD
-Accounting for the relationships between biotic interactions can be a powerful explanation for species co-occurrence.
+Better understanding why and where species interact will provide a mechanistic understanding of observed species co-occurrences.
+However, the presence of species is regulated also by indirect interactions.
 Recent experimental work by @sanders_indirect_2012 showed that some predator species can only be maintained if another predator species is present, since the latter regulates a competitively superior prey and allows for prey coexistence.
 These effects involving several species and several types of interactions across trophic